A Natural Smoothie Treatment for Arthritis and Painful Joints

 - Add the coconut oil, turmeric and ginger and pour whatever ‘milk’ you’ve decided to use until it reaches half way up your blender jug.
 Hold down the lid and blend on high until the consistency looks finely mixed.

 The combination of the strawberry pink, parsley green and carrot and turmeric orange does turn this smoothie an interesting color.
 It tastes great though and is great for your body, not just for arthritis but also against a whole host of other health problems involving inflammation.

 Some people notice a reduction in arthritis symptoms soon after taking the individual superfoods in this anti-inflammatory smoothie recipe like coconut oil or ginger, or using turmeric or anti-arthritis bromelain capsules.
 By combining them in this way into an easily digestible and assimilated drink the beneficial effects should be even more pronounced.

 The best time to make and drink this smoothie for arthritic pain would be at least an hour before you usually experience your worst arthritis symptoms.

 So if this is in the morning then try this smoothie for breakfast.
 If the afternoon is when joint pain usually comes on then have it for lunch.
 Or if evenings are when your arthritis is at its worst then try it before dinner.
-As an added bonus you’ll probably feel like eating less.
+As an added bonus you’ll probably feel like eating less as well.

-There’s more on how to treat arthritis naturally here and I’d appreciate any comments, questions or especially results if you make up this smoothie treatment for arthritis yourself.
+There’s more on how to treat arthritis naturally here and I’d appreciate any comments, questions or especially results if you make up this smoothie for arthritis and inflammation yourself.

-There’s even more delicious smoothie recipes for various health conditions here.
-Try this smoothie treatment for arthritis or another one of those superfood smoothies and you’ll see that good medicine really doesn’t have to taste bad.
+There’s even more delicious smoothies for various health conditions here.
+Try this anti-inflammatory smoothie recipe or another one of those superfood smoothies and you’ll see that good medicine really doesn’t have to taste bad.